hapijs/hapi/API.md

 The public hostname or IP address.
 Used to set [`server.info.host`](#server.info) and [`server.info.uri`](#server.info) and as [`address`](#server.options.address) is none provided.

+### <a name="server.options.info.remote" /> `server.options.info.remote`

+Default value: `false`.

+If `true`, the `request.info.remoteAddress` and `request.info.remotePort` are populated when the request is received which can consume more resource (but is ok if the information is needed, especially for aborted requests).
+When `false`, the fields are only populated upon demand (but will be `undefined` if accessed after the request is aborted).

 #### <a name="server.options.listener" /> `server.options.listener`

 Default value: none.